MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

     --out data/
 ```

-This creates haploblock boundaries, a TSV file (with header) with 2 columns: START END

-as well as haploblock hashes, a TSV file (with header) with 3 columns: START END HASH

-Haploblock hash is a unique identifier for a haploblock, ie an integer with len(haploblock_boundaries) digits, 1 and 0.
+This creates haploblock boundaries, a TSV file (with header) with 2 columns (START END), as well as haploblock hashes, a TSV file (with header) with 3 columns (START END HASH).
+Haploblock hashes are unique identifiers for haploblocks, ie integers with len(haploblock_boundaries) digits 1/0s.

-See [haploblock_boundaries_chr6.tsv](data/haploblock_boundaries_chr6.tsv) for 1398 haploblock boundaries (high recombination rates defined as **rate > 10*average**).

 #### 2. Generate haploblock phased fasta files (1000Genomes phased VCF -> Haploblock phased VCFs -> Phased fasta files) and individual hashes:
 ```